 There are also some health conditions that your cat may have inherited from their biological feline family.

 Conditions that stunt growth in cats

 If you’re concerned about your kitten’s growth or worried that they may have one of the conditions below, do not wait to see your vet.
 Some of these conditions require immediate care.

 Tapeworms, also known as Dipylidium caninum, are known for causing digestive upset in cats and stunting growth in kittens.

 Also known as FeLV, this virus often causes stunted or very slow growth in kittens.
 FeLV depletes your kitten’s appetite, depriving kittens of the nutrients they need to grow and forcing their organs to work overtime.

 Feline dwarfism is a mutation that causes abnormally small proportions and stunted growth.
 There’s a lot we don’t know about this rare and complex genetic defect.
 Dwarfism is a type of osteochondrodysplasia.

-Bone deformities or disorders
+Bone deformities or bone disorders

-Known as osteochondrodysplasia, this condition causes abnormally short bones, a large head, and poor or very little growth.
+Bone deformities can cause abnormally short bones, a large head, and poor or very little growth.